 Professor Mahendra Patel, University of Bradford

-Promoting Inclusion and Diversity in Clinical Trials – the PRINCIPLE Trial
+Promoting Inclusion and Diversity in Clinical Trials – the PRINCIPLE and PANORAMIC Trials

 Mahendra is a leading pharmacist and academic with a national and international standing and professorial roles at three UK universities as well as the USA and Malaysia.

 He has passionately served the Royal Pharmaceutical Society (RPS) as elected national pharmacy board, assembly member and Treasurer.
 His outstanding contributions to pharmacy culminated in him receiving a Fellowship from the RPS and thereafter its prestigious President’s Charter Award.

 Mahendra is national Pharmacy and Ethnic Minority Communities Research Lead with the PRINCIPLE trial, University of Oxford in the world’s largest randomized clinical trial investigating COVID-19 treatment in the community.
 The trial’s innovative work and findings influencing policy and practice nationally and internationally, and how recruitment has been representative in terms of ethnicity and deprivation, have been published in world-renowned medical journals.

 Mahendra cherishes a longstanding relationship with NICE as an advisor and his pioneering work developing the NICE National Student Champions Programme has become a mainstay in over 40 university medical, dental, nursing and pharmacy faculties.
 He became the first pharmacist to gain a fellowship from NICE (2013).